Visit Saint-Rémy-de-Provence - All Things French

 One of the most lovely aspects of Saint-Remy-de-Provence lies in its deep connection to the legendary artist Vincent Van Gogh.
 The village served as a wellspring of inspiration for some of his most celebrated works.
 As you stroll through the cobbled streets and vibrant market squares, it's easy to see why Van Gogh was captivated by the Provençal charm.
 The picturesque landscapes, bathed in the golden glow of the Mediterranean sun, still attracts artists and enthusiasts alike to witness the very scenes that fuelled Van Gogh's creative genius.

 Venture along the Van Gogh Trail, a journey that leads you to Saint-Paul de Mausole, the psychiatric hospital where Van Gogh sought solace and inspiration.
 Today, the asylum stands as a testament to the artist's turbulent yet prolific time in Saint-Remy.
 Explore the lush gardens and tranquil courtyards, imagining the sights that once inspired masterpieces like 'Starry Night' and 'Irises'.
+It's so beautiful here, I just loved it.
 The Van Gogh connection adds an extra layer of interest to Saint-Remy-de-Provence, making it a must-visit destination for art enthusiasts seeking to immerse themselves in the very essence of Van Gogh's creative spirit.

 Things to do in St-Rémy-de-Provence: